 Your first botanical formulation: a simple body butter – includes jojoba at 20%.

 Conclusion: jojoba in cosmetic formulations

-Whether formulating skincare, haircare, makeup, or bodycare products, jojoba wax is almost unrivalled for its versatility and the myriad possibilities it presents both as a functional, foundation oil/wax as well as a high-performance ingredient.
-If you are new to natural cosmetic formulation, then jojoba is one of the first oils to buy for your basic storecupboard.
+Whether formulating skincare, haircare, makeup, or bodycare products, jojoba wax is almost unrivalled for its versatility and the myriad possibilities it presents both as a functional foundation oil/wax as well as a high-performance ingredient.
+If you are new to natural cosmetic formulation, then jojoba is one of the first oils to buy for your basic store cupboard.
 If you are a more advanced formulator, don’t be tempted to overlook jojoba as you explore more exciting or trending botanical oils.
-It is time to embrace the extraordinary versatility of jojoba and unlock it potential when you formulate innovative and effective natural organic cosmetics for both skin and hair.
+It is time to embrace the extraordinary versatility of jojoba and unlock its potential when you formulate innovative and effective natural organic cosmetics for both skin and hair.